올림포스 영어독해기본2 4강 변형

 “People find it hard to ____ the notion of randomness.”

-People who reliably make money from the market are those who own a diverse portfolio of different kinds of investments, ____ spreads out the risk, with the broader principle that the market, over the long haul, will eventually increase in value.
+People who reliably make money from the market are those who own a diverse portfolio of different kinds of investments, which spreads out the risk, with the broader principle that ____ market, over the long haul, will eventually increase in value.

 1 야생 동물의 공격으로 인한 사고